 Now that we’ve covered the basics of how the brain works, we can get into the importance of this particular drain as well as the occasions in which it is most often utilized.
 Quite simply put, French drains save all kinds of structures from inherent doom as well as water-bogged land that would otherwise be unusable.
 On the ground’s surface, it’s easy to see how excess water can be problematic.
 It can cause major foundational problems that will require a foundation repair company.

 Beneath the surface, however, is where the real and very substantial structural degradation manifests.
 Within the ground, it’s normal for some shifting and slight changes to take place over time in even the most ideal situations.
 On the other hand, when there is an overabundance of moisture and at regular intervals, the ground becomes much more unstable.
 Shifting, erosion, settling, and all of the ground’s biological processes are then sped up.
 The result is sinking land and unsuitable support for a heavy structure including foundation issues.

 This is why many people find cracks and dangerous signs of settling in their foundations.
-Subsequently, the home or business owner starts to notice door and window problems, floor issues, and cracking in walls and ceilings that was never there before.
+Subsequently, the home or business owner starts to notice door and window problems, floor issues, and cracks in walls and ceilings that were never there before.
 In short, as the weight of the structure pushes down on the foundation, the foundation sinks and settles continuously more and more into the unsettled, overly wet soil.
 The end result, without proper drainage installed, is a continuously degrading structure that will eventually be unusable.
-This is why the French drain can be found to provide suitable remedy in virtually any location where groundwater is a conflict.
+This is why the French drain can be found to provide suitable remedies in virtually any location where groundwater is a conflict.